-If a student qualifies for emergency aid they can currently receive funds via direct deposit or through a physical or digital prepaid card.
+If a student qualifies for emergency aid, they can either receive funds via direct deposit or through a physical or digital prepaid card.

-If the student has a bank account and selects the direct deposit option, Edquity makes a direct cash disbursement to the student within 24-48 hours.
-If the student does not have a bank account, and chooses the prepaid card option, Edquity loads money onto a physical or digital Visa prepaid gift card via partner.
+If the student has a bank account and selects to receive a direct deposit, Edquity makes a direct cash disbursement to the student within 24-48 hours.
+If the student does not have a bank account and chooses to recieve a prepaid card, Edquity loads money onto either a physical or digital Visa prepaid gift card via on of our financial partners.